Our work: on the ground

 Charitable distribution of inventions – such as filters, pumps, purifiers, water condensation units, rolling water butts or similar – has been tried many times in the past, but only ever achieves limited short-term impact.

-Instead, the crisis is largely a management problem – one where government and the local private sector are desperately lacking finances, skills, coordination and dedicated institutions to provide water and sanitation services to citizens.
+Instead, the crisis is largely a management problem – one where governments and the local private sector desperately need finances, skills, coordination and dedicated institutions to provide water and sanitation services to citizens.

-We want to see the eventual establishment of permanent services like these through government and service providers.
+We want to see the eventual establishment of permanent services like these through governments and service providers.
 This is where real innovations in approach need to happen.

 Our work: the bigger picture

 Every day, developed countries use water and sanitation infrastructure that developing countries simply cannot build on their own.
-People and governments around the world face extremes of geography, climate, poverty, natural disasters and conflict that make work of this scale incredibly difficult without external help.
+People and governments around the world face challenges – extremes of geography, climate change, poverty, natural disasters, and conflict – that make work of this scale incredibly difficult without external help.

-It’s therefore crucial that aid continues to be invested in water and sanitation infrastructure for those in need, and in ways that will survive into the future.
-If a collective effort is made, we believe everyone, everywhere can have access to clean water and toilets within a generation.
+It’s therefore crucial that aid continues to be invested in water and sanitation infrastructure for those in need, and in ways that will last long into the future.

-Often, poor communities are not aware of their entitlements to the human rights of basic water and sanitation services.
+Often, vulnerable communities aren't aware of their entitlements to the human rights of basic water and sanitation services.
 We work with communities to increase their awareness of rights, and create dialogue between them and their local governments, whose duty it is to provide them.

 No. However, we do work with governments and local authorities to change their policies and improve coverage and rights to clean water, sanitation and hygiene services.